bot4s/telegram/README.md

 ## Bonus (or how to turn a spare phone into a Telegram Bot)
 Beside the usual ways, I've managed to use the library on a Raspberry Pi 2, and most notably on an old Android (4.1.2) phone with a broken screen.
-It's also possible to docker-ized.
+It's also possible to docker-ize a bot.

 ## Contributors
 Contributions are highly appreciated, documentation improvements/corrections, [idiomatic Scala](https://github.com/mukel/telegrambot4s/pull/1/files), [bug reports](https://github.com/mukel/telegrambot4s/issues/8), even feature requests.